BartMassey/duvis/README.md

 prefix that was given to `du`); both relative and absolute paths work.

-The output of `duvis` is the paths that were input, with only the last component shown except at the root, indented according to nesting depth, and sorted at each level by decreasing size, with ties broken alphabetically.
+The ASCII output of `duvis` is the paths that were input, with only the last component shown except at the root, indented according to nesting depth, and sorted at each level by decreasing size, with ties broken alphabetically.

+There is also a graphics mode of `duvis` similar to that of `xdu`.

 ## License